 Even after seeing it with my own eyes and taking dozens of photos and videos, this greenery haven right off the terminals still doesn’t quite look real.
 Consisting of several floors of shops, restaurants, entertainment venues and more, the heart of the Jewel is the stunning Rain Vortex, a 40m indoor waterfall powered entirely by collected rainwater.

-Surrounding this are multiple tiers of beautiful landscaped greenery, rainforest walks and bridges, a monorail that runs through the centre, and even a suspended trampoline that you can walk and bounce on.
+Surrounding this are multiple tiers of beautifully landscaped greenery, rainforest walks and bridges, a monorail that runs through the centre, and even a suspended trampoline that you can walk and bounce on.
 This is somewhere I definitely wouldn’t mind being delayed at, and every airport I visit from now on will feel inferior to it.

 How to get around in Singapore

 For the duration of our stay and to get from Changi Airport to the city, we used the MRT (metro) which we found very convenient and easy.
 For S$30 / £18 each, we bought a 3-day tourist travel card at a ticket machine directly at the airport MRT stop which is including a S$10 deposit that we got back upon returning it after use (hooray for recycling cards – other cities take note!).
-Somewhat annoyingly though, the card expires at midnight each day and not 24 hours after first use, so if you arrive late in the evening, it would be more economical to buy a one-way fare into the city, and then use a 2-day pass for the remainder of your stay.
+Somewhat annoyingly though, the card expires at midnight each day and not 24 hours after the first use, so if you arrive late in the evening, it would be more economical to buy a one-way fare into the city and then use a 2-day pass for the remainder of your stay.
 I’m all about saving those pennies, especially when you’re in one of the most expensive places in the world!

 Where to stay in Singapore